 The VUB calls for a better world in its The World Needs You campaign, but for this series, you’ve turned that slogan into “VUB needs the world”.
 What was behind this change?

 Eva Ulrike Pirker: “The VUB wants to be an international, multicultural university, and to be clear: it already is.
 Look at its lecturers and students, who come from all over the world.
 At the same time, this diversity is also a challenge.
 Every individual has personal baggage, usually has two parents, who in turn were shaped by culture, religion, language, race, you name it.
-It’s interesting that diversity was not as controversial a topic 20 years ago as it is today.
+20 years ago, diversity was not as controversially discussed as it is today.
 Both diversity and an open society were taken for granted.
 Today, it feels as though we are awakening from a neoliberal dream and realising that the dream of individualism is exclusive and does not correspond with reality, according to the lived experiences of many people.
 Importantly, diversity is not the problem; on the contrary, we need more of it, not less.
 Hence: the VUB needs the world.”

 Do students also believe this?

 Katarzyna Ruchel-Stockmans: “Oh yes.
 This is very evident from our surveys.
 More and more students indicate that they do not feel connected, that they struggle to integrate with the campus and the university.
 Our digital society likely plays a role in this.
 Additionally, more students have less time to study due to work commitments.
 This makes them more likely to choose digital alternatives and be less present on campus, creating a vicious circle.
-However, we are convinced that they are enthusiastic about the Ties that Bind Us series.
+However, we are convinced that they will embrace the Ties that Bind Us series.
 We must not forget that we are all social beings.
 We need to find a way to speak with each other again and embrace differences.
-And yes, that requires practice and perseverance.”
+And yes, that requires continuous work and perseverance.”

 “Literature and art help you step out of your bubble and learn about a world that is not your own”